 TRIPS OUT OF PARIS

 Some of my favorite French food destinations are Lyon, Toulouse, the Côte d’Azur, Brittany, and Alsace.
-You can read more in this article from the New York Times.
+You can read more in my article from the New York Times.